dimabarbul/XReports/docs/xreports/properties.md

         "HH:mm:ss AM/PM"));
 ```

-ExcelDateTimeFormatProperty is a subclass of DateTimeFormatProperty, so handlers for DateTimeFormatProperty will also handle ExcelDateTimeFormatProperty.
+ExcelDateTimeFormatProperty is a subclass of DateTimeFormatProperty, so handlers for DateTimeFormatProperty will also handle ExcelDateTimeFormatProperty (and will use the first specified format string).
 The trick here is that there is handler for ExcelDateTimeFormatProperty which has lower priority (so, executed earlier) than Excel handler for DateTimeFormatProperty.

 ## DecimalPrecisionProperty